CosmWasm/sylvia-book/src/basics/state.md

 ## Adding contract state

 The name of our contract is a little spoiler.
 We will add the `counter` state.
-It's not a real world usage of smart contracts, but it helps to see the usage of `Sylvia` without getting into business logic.
+It's not a real world usage of smart contracts, but it helps to see the usage of ^Sylvia without getting into business logic.

 The first thing to do, is to update `Cargo.toml` with yet another dependency - the [`storage-plus`](https://crates.io/crates/cw-storage-plus) crate with high-level bindings for